Superpat/ancientreligions/README.md

 ===

-Current Version: 0.31
+Current Version: x.y
-For Crusader Kings 2 Version: 1.11
+For Crusader Kings 2 Version: 2.3

 This mod aims at recreating dead or pseudo-dead religions in vanilla Crusader Kings 2.
 This version features the ancient cults of the celts, the Druidic religion, and the ancient religion of the Roman and Greek peoples.
 Other plans include Basque, Guanche and Mesopotamian paganism, and further plans include Egyptian paganism and the Cult of Cthulhu.

 Current Religions:
  - Hellenic paganism
- - Brythonic Druidism
- - Gaelic Druidism
+ - Celtic Druidism

 Ancient Religions Installation:

 1. Important: Delete your Ancient Religions folder if you have one
-2. Extract the Ancient Religions folder and the ancientreligions.mod file to your mod-folder (Crusader Kings II\mod)
+2. Extract the Ancient Religions folder and the AncientReligions.mod file to your mod-folder (~\Documents\Paradox Interactive\Crusader Kings II\mod)
 3. Enable it when launching the game
 4. Have fun